vdamewood/siliko/Readme.md

 <http://damewood.us/projects/Siliko>

-The Siliko project is an example project for teaching programmers how to manage and organize their code, as well as streamline the development process.
-As the main examples, Siliko and SilikoPP are libraries for processing and evaluating mathematical expressions using mixed integer and floating-point arithmetic.
+Siliko project is an example project for teaching programmers how to manage and organize their code, and is a library, written in C, for processing and evaluating mathematical expressions using mixed integer and floating-point arithmetic.
+C++ Developers may be intereted in Silikego, a C++ library that is virtually identical to Siliko.

-Siliko is written in C, and SilikoPP is written in C++.
-They are mutually redundant.
-So a C programmer can safely ignore SilikoPP and a C++ programmer can ignore Siliko.
-The Siliko Project also includes example programs and tests that interact with the libraries.
-These programs offer a minimal user interface, and demonstrate how to use the base libraries.
-There is also a companion book to the Siliko project.
+Testing and interface programs are also included in the project.
+These programs demonstrate how to use the base library.
+There is also a companion book for the Siliko and Silikego.
 Information on finding the book is on the Siliko Project page linked above.

-For instructions on how to build the Siliko project, see the file Build.txt.
+For instructions on how to build Siliko, see the file Build.txt.

-The libraries, Siliko and SilikoPP, may be copied, modified, and distributed under the terms of the GNU Lesser General Public License version 3 or later.
+The library may be copied, modified, and distributed under the terms of the GNU Lesser General Public License version 3 or later.
 See the file LGPL-3.0.txt for details.
-Tests and example programs may be copied, modified, and distributed under the terms of the GNU General Public License version 3 or later.
+The text and interface programs may be copied, modified, and distributed under the terms of the GNU General Public License version 3 or later.
 See the file GPL-3.0.txt for details.

-Siliko and SilikoPP have some level of extendability.
-Using their default components, Siliko and SilikoPP support infix-notation arithmatic expressions with the following features:
+Siliko has some level of extendability.
+Using its default components, Siliko supports infix-notation arithmatic expressions with the following features:

 * Four-function calculations, such as `2 + 2`, `3 * 4.0`, `9.0 - 3.0` and
   `8 / 2`.